A topic from the subject of Spectroscopy in Chemistry.

 Procedure:

-1. Prepare a series of standard solutions of known concentrations.
-These solutions will be used to create a calibration curve.
+1. Prepare standard solutions: Prepare a series of standard solutions of known concentrations using appropriate dilution techniques.
+Record the exact concentrations of each standard solution.
+This will be used to create a calibration curve.

-3. Fill a cuvette with the unknown solution and place it in the spectrophotometer.
+2. Blank the spectrophotometer: Fill a cuvette with the solvent used to prepare the solutions (blank solution) and place it in the spectrophotometer.
+Zero the instrument at the selected wavelength.

-5. Use the calibration curve to determine the concentration of the unknown solution.
+6. Determine concentration of unknown: Use the calibration curve to determine the concentration of the unknown solution by finding the concentration corresponding to the measured absorbance of the unknown.

 Key Procedures: